2 week AI Audit

 Recoverable capacity from role-level AI fluency gaps in recurring finance workflows.

-AI Audit · 2-week deliverable
+AI Audit · 2-week operating read

 Capturing value